ececilla/WorizonJsonRpc/README.md

 >*{...,method:"task3", params:{x:true,y:56.92}, id:62369}*.

-To use this library add the **WorizonJsonRpc** maven repository location and dependency to your pom.xml.
+To use this library add the maven repository location and dependency to your pom.xml.

 ```xml
 <dependencies>